 A toilet leakage may be due to two main valve defects: a malfunctioning flush valve or a fill valve.
 There is a shank inside the flush tank, not attached to the float.
 That is the overflow tube.
 If water level is below the top of the tube, then the problem lies with the flush valve.
 If water is overflowing into the tube, then the toilet leak is due to fill valve malfunction.
 That being said if there is water leaking around the bowl, then it could be the toilet seal or even a constantly running toilet flapper.

 Fill valves, or ballcocks are devices that regulate water flow in your toilet.
 Traditional models have these valves attached to a float via a float arm, made of brass or plastic.
 The floats are empty ball-shaped structures, serving to open or close the fill valve according to the water level inside the tank.
 Flushing will empty the tank, causing the float to droop to the bottom.

 This opens the fill valve and water enters the tank from the supply line attached to its base.
 When water level reaches a set height, the float that has risen with the water closes the fill valve, cutting off the water supply.
 This height can be adjusted in most modern fill valves.
 Thus the toilet is set for another round of flushing and the process repeats time after time after time.
-As you can see, it’s extremely important to have the best toilet fill valve so that this process runs smooth every single time.
+As you can see, it’s extremely important to have the right fill valve so that this process runs smooth every single time.